zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-group-cloud.md

 ## Deleting group snapshots

 To delete group snapshots, you need to delete the `GroupVolumeSnapshot` that was used to create the group snapshots.
-STORK will delete all other volumesnapshots that were created for this group snapshot.
+Stork will delete all other volumesnapshots that were created for this group snapshot.

 ```text
 kubectl delete groupvolumesnapshot cassandra-group-cloudsnapshot